Some insist corn is a nutritious dog food ingredient while others denounce it as a problematic cereal grain.

 And starchy carbohydrates play a critical role in a process known as gelatinization — a process which is absolutely crucial to the workings of kibble machinery.

-As proof, how often do you find corn in a raw or canned dog food?
+How often do you find corn or other cereal grains in a raw or canned dog food?

 The Bottom Line